bacontime/blog-mirror/nature/astrosymbols.md

 <span class="catsym">ʻOumuamua</span>
 : The first known interstellar object to visit the Solar System.
 : Its name means something like "scout".
 Probably not aliens, but for a while there, that wasn't a completely ludicrous hypothesis.
+: Likely a chunk of solid nitrogen broken off from some other system's equivalent of Pluto, hurled into the cosmic void, and eroded by cosmic rays.

 <span class="catsym">2019 OK</span>
 : An Apollo-class object that passed close to the Earth in 2019.
 Because of the angle of its orbit, we had very little warning about its approach.